En-Be/TardigradeOfMana3D/APPROACH.md

 - Added a c++ method to get player character health percent
 - Bind the progress bar percent to a graph
 - In the graph, cast the owner as pawn to then call the health percent method

+## Session 23

+Minutes: 16.03 -

+DONE
+- Added aim offset to animgraph
+- Set pitch in eventgraph
+- Changed AI aim to look for player object instead of locations